jimmacur/tea-subscription-BE/README.md

-<h1> Tea Subscription 🫖 </h1>
+# Tea Subscription 🫖 (Backend)

 This Tea Subscription is a Rails API that manages subscriptions, teas, and customers.

-The back-end includes key features such as:
+### Features
 	•	Subscription Endpoints: View all subscriptions, get details of specific subscriptions, and cancel subscriptions while preserving records.
 	•	Active Record Models: Manages relationships between Subscriptions, Teas, and Customers.
 	•	Seeding & Testing: Includes seeded data for testing and RSpec tests for API endpoints.